-Krk Island in the Kvarner Bay is Croatia’s largest island, home to many fine beaches.
+Krk Island in the Kvarner Bay is Croatia’s largest island, home to many exceptional beaches.
 Arguably the best beach on Krk is Baska Beach, situated near the town of Baska, which lies at the far southeastern terminus of the island’s main road.
-There are several beaches around the town, the most accessible and largest of which is the main Baska Beach.
-Almost two kilometers long, it’s lined by a multitude of bars, restaurants, campgrounds and hotels.
+There are several beaches around the town; the most accessible and largest is Baska Beach.
+It’s almost two kilometers long; it’s lined by many bars, restaurants, campgrounds, and hotels.

 Mali Bok Beach, Cres Island, Croatia

-This is one of those Croatia beaches that require some effort to get to it.
+This is one of those beaches in Croatia that require some effort to get to it.
 Once you get there, though, you will be rewarded with unparalleled beauty.
-Rocky cliffs surround Mali Bok on Cres, one of the Kvarner Region islands, which is an excellent beach for those of you who like snorkel or dive.
+Rocky cliffs surround Mali Bok on Cres, one of the Kvarner Region islands, an excellent beach for you who like snorkeling or dive.

-The Adriatic Sea gets deep at this beach quite quickly, but there is no need to be afraid of the deep blue Adriatic.
+The Adriatic Sea gets deep at this beach quite quickly, but there is no need to fear the deep blue Adriatic.
 There are no Great Whites in this neck of the woods!

 Sakarun Beach, Dugi Otok, Croatia

-Some call it the Croatian Carribean because the sand on this beach is incredibly white and the sea as crystal-clear as the Carribean Sea.
+Some call it the Croatian Caribbean because the sand on this beach is incredibly white and the sea as crystal-clear as the Caribbean Sea.
 This beach always makes the “Croatian best beaches” list because it’s freaking awesome!
-Sakarun is 800 meters long, so there is plenty of room for you to lay down your towel and claim your own little piece of beach paradise.
+Sakarun is 800 meters long, so there is plenty of room for you to lay down your towel and claim your little piece of beach paradise.

-The beach is on Dugi Otok, so if you are in Zadar, there are many small charter boats that will take you for a day trip to Sakarun Beach for a reasonable price.
+The beach is on Dugi Otok, so many small charter boats will take you for a day trip to Sakarun Beach for a reasonable price if you are in Zadar.

 Proizd, Vela Luka, Croatia